Medically reviewed by Drugs.com. Last updated on March 11, 2020.

 Usual Adult Dose for Depression

-Initial dose: 15 mg, orally, 3 times a day
+-Initial dose: 15 mg orally 3 times a day

-Early phase treatment: Increase to at least 60 mg per day fairly rapidly, as tolerated
+-Dose titration: Increase to at least 60 mg per day fairly rapidly, as tolerated

-Duration of therapy: As long as required
+-Duration of therapy: As long as required

 -This drug should rarely be the first antidepressant used; it is more suitable for patients unresponsive to more commonly used medications.